Semaglutide: The Complete Guide to Weight Loss

 What happens when I stop taking semaglutide?

 The STEP 4 trial showed that most people regain a significant portion of lost weight after stopping.
 Semaglutide is currently considered a chronic (ongoing) treatment for obesity, similar to blood pressure medication.
+Read more in our guide on what happens when you stop GLP-1 medications.

 Is there a pill form of semaglutide for weight loss?